zdravkov/kendo-docs/api/web/editor.md

 ### imageBrowser.transport.imageUrl `String|Function`

 The URL responsible for serving the original image.
-A file name placeholder should be specifed.
+A file name placeholder should be specified.

 #### Example